Apollo-Level2-Web-Dev/L2-B2-Assignment-8-Full-stack/5-Travel-Buddy-Matching.md

     - **createdAt (Date):** The timestamp indicating when the user profile was created.
     - **updatedAt (Date):** The timestamp indicating when the user profile was last updated.

+## Relational Description:

+1. **User Model:**
+   - One-to-One relationship with UserProfile (each user has one profile).
+   - One-to-Many relationship with Trip (each user can create multiple trips).
+   - One-to-Many relationship with Travel Buddy Request (each user can send or receive multiple buddy requests).

+2. **Trip Model:**
+   - Many-to-One relationship with User (each trip belongs to one user).
+   - One-to-Many relationship with Travel Buddy Request (each trip can have multiple buddy requests).

+3. **Travel Buddy Request Model:**
+   - Many-to-One relationship with User (each request belongs to one user).
+   - Many-to-One relationship with Trip (each request belongs to one trip).

+4. **UserProfile Model:**
+   - One-to-One relationship with User (each profile belongs to one user).

 ## **Error Handling:**

 Implement proper error handling throughout the application.
 Use global error handling middleware to catch and handle errors, providing appropriate error responses with status codes and error messages.